sristtii/Blog_Application/README.md

     ```bash
     python manage.py runserver
     ```
+6. **Access the Application:**
+    Open your browser and go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

 ## Contributing

 Feel free to make changes to the code and contribute to the project!
-Modifications are welcome and can help improve the application.
-If you have any suggestions or improvements, please submit a pull request or open an issue.
+Modifications are welcome and can help improve the application.Thank you!

-6. **Access the Application:**
-    Open your browser and go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/).